 This is a debility remedy.
 It is indicated for mental debility and physical debility.
-A patient complains of cramps in the upper arm and wrist regions with itching in between fingers.
-A patient has the feeling of crawling under the skin from different parts of the body due to physical weakness.
+The patient complains of cramps in the upper arm and wrist regions with itching in between fingers.
+The patient has the feeling of crawling under the skin from different parts of the body due to physical weakness.

 Dose and Potency: Phos acid 3X, 2 globules 2 times a day for 10-15 days.

 8. Selenium: Formication after physical exertion in old people.